The deer harvested by a hunter prompted celebration but other hunters on social media certainly did not think so.

 I will provide no apology to anyone for taking fawns, does, spikes, basket racks or a giant buck.
 Nor should anyone apologize for pursuing large antlered deer but one should apologize if you judge someone else’s deer to be inferior because it doesn’t fit your definition of a trophy.

 I have been teased by others for shooting a doe or shooting a fawn on a muzzleloader deer permit.
 I can take the ribbing but I really feel bad for beginning hunters or a hunter just out to enjoy nature with family and friends who are subjected to it.
 If they harvest a deer that just adds to the enjoyment of the experience.
 I fear we lose some hunters due to the negativity of shooting a young buck or doe and even cause some division among hunters.
 We cannot afford to lose hunters, there are many other things competing for people’s leisure time.
-We need all hunters to assist in population control of big game species.
+We need all hunters to assist in the population control and management of big game species.

 The Game and Parks Commission understands that many hunters want large antlered deer.
 This is a common desire of big game hunters throughout the nation and there is no problem with that.
 Nebraska has some very good age structure in our deer herd.
 Taking spikes, yearlings and basket racks has not greatly affected this much under our current permitting system.
 In Nebraska, we stress opportunity, which means we want people in the field having a good time, and a trophy deer is whatever one’s definition of that is.